 Attorney Nicolas Baudin is a fine, upstanding member of Parisian society.
 Ask anyone.
 But years ago he was George Bristow, a young buck driven out of England by scandal.
 It hadn’t mattered that the accusations weren’t true.
 Now a case has made those memories resurface, and he must decide if he will help the woman who caused his downfall.

-Justice for Sisyphus: A naval officer and young widow are falling in love, but each has a dark past they are afraid to share.
+Justice for Sisyphus: An army officer and young widow are falling in love, but each has a dark past they are afraid to share.

 Philip Gladstone joined the Army after the shame of leaving Lord Harington’s service under suspicion of smuggling.
 Through hard work and dedication he has risen to the rank of Lieutenant.
-While on leave he meets a beautiful young widow whom he thinks may have feelings for him, but fears telling her about his past.
+After mustering out he meets a beautiful young widow whom he thinks may have feelings for him, but fears telling her about his past.